Wildlander-mod/Support/Docs/SSEFAQ.md

 ----------

-## Why can't I obtain the dragonstone?
+## Why can't I obtain the Dragonstone?

 This quest is auto completed when you kill a dragon.